Being a Skeptical Activist

 Many people from all walks of life are now actively involved in some way in what has become known as The Skeptical Movement.
 For some, their main level of engagement is simply learning and being informed about skepticism - reading, attending presentations, and exploring websites, about subjects of interest or concern to skeptics.
 Even if this is as far as you pursue your interest in skepticism, you are still participating and, so long as you are in broad agreement with the principle and aims of skepticism, as illustrated here, you can count yourself as a skeptical activist.

 You may at times, like other skeptical activists, wish to go further than this - e.g. by promoting a skeptical stance on matters that are of particular concern to you; supporting campaigns; signing petitions; giving presentations or writing articles, blogs, posts and tweets on topics within your field of knowledge; donating to skeptical causes; making formal complaints about misleading and pseudo-scientific claims in the media; communicating with the media in general; and participating in the testing of individuals who claim to possess unusual abilities.
-If you are an ASKE member you may contribute material to this website, include publicity about your own skeptical activities.
+You may consider contributing material to this website, include publicity about your own skeptical activities.

 This webpage is intended to provide guidance for anyone who wishes to pursue further their interest in skepticism and perhaps be a more active participant.
 The following is presented with UK readers in mind.